JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 ### 3. Greeting

 Keep it short and sweet: "Hi Tina" will do.
-The bolded part is “Your manager’s name” because you're sending this written request to your manager *after* you request your salary increase.
+The bolded part is “Your manager’s name” because you're sending this written request to your manager *after* you ask for a raise.

 ### 4. Introduction and request (your target salary)

-You have already requested your salary increase, and this is a way of reminding your manager what you requested so it's easy to find when they need to.
+You have already requested your salary increase in a meeting, and this is a way of reminding your manager what you requested so it's easy to find when they need to.

-I recommend stating the midpoint from your [market research]({{ site.baseurl }}/book/value/your-market-value-in-your-industry/) *before* your target salary so that the first number is a market number—a fact that is determined by external forces—and that should soften up your manager for your request.
-Your request will seem much more reasonable when presented immediately after the market-set midpoint.
+I recommend stating the midpoint from your [market research]({{ site.baseurl }}/book/value/your-market-value-in-your-industry/) *before* your target salary so that the first number is a market number—a fact that is determined by external data.
+That should pave the way for your request, which will seem much more reasonable when presented immediately after the market-set midpoint.

 <div class='ad-box'>
 <p><strong>Learn how to set your target salary:</strong> <a href="{{ site.baseurl }}/book/raise/what-is-your-target-salary/">What is your target salary?</a></p>